 The EcoAir DC12 is a refrigerant dehumidifier.
-This means it’s most effective in warm and humid conditions, such as those found inside a British home.
+This means it’s most effective in warm and humid conditions, such as those found inside the average British home.

 In ideal conditions the DC12 has an extraction capacity of 12 litres per day.
 In reality, this is only achievable with a temperature of 30 degrees Celsius and 80% humidity.
 Even so, it has excellent water extraction and can quickly reduce the humidity in your home.